 During his six seasons with the Blue Devils, Gabrielli mentored seven players to 11 All-America awards.
 Some of these players include Nick O’Hara, a first-team All-America choice and the 2008 William F. Schmeisser Award recipient as the national defenseman of the year, 2012 ACC Co-Defensive Player of the Year and four-time All-American CJ Costabile and 2008 ACC Rookie of the Year and two-time All-America selection Michael Manley.
 Four of Gabrielli’s former student-athletes currently suit up for Major League Lacrosse squads, including Manley who was picked third overall in this year’s MLL draft.

 Gabrielli spent the 2006 season as an assistant coach at Butler where he served as the recruiting coordinator, while working primarily with the defense.
 Under his mentorship, three Butler defensemen earned All-GWLL honors.

 Gabrielli was a member of the coaching staff at his alma mater, Massachusetts, from 2003-05, helping the Minutemen to a 33-13 overall record with two NCAA quarterfinal berths.

 Gabrielli was a member of the practice squad for the Boston Cannons of Major League Lacrosse during the 2004 season before being drafted again by the Cannons in the 2005 Supplemental Draft.
 In 2004, he co-founded the Mid-Summer Classic, a high school lacrosse tournament currently held on the UMass campus.

 A native of Farmingdale, N.Y., Gabrielli graduated from Massachusetts in 2001 with a degree in sport management.
-He and his wife, Candice, have one daughter, Grace.
+He and his wife, Candice, have two daughters, Grace and Emma.